devsu/loopback-setup-remote-methods-mixin/README.md

 Mixins for Loopback, to easily:

-- disable remote methods (disable, disableAll)
+- disable remote methods
-- setup new ones from the model configuration file.
+- setup new remote methods

+From the model definition file.
 It works with both Loopback 2 and 3.

 ## Installation